12.4. WAL Data Filtering and Buffering

 Figure 12.15.
 State of the ReorderBuffer after T4.

 In this scenario, since the Primary Key (id) remains unchanged, the subscriber can uniquely identify the target tuple using the id = 1 provided in the newtuple.
-Consequently, the oldtuple is omitted as it is unnecessary for tuple identification.
+Consequently, the oldtuple is omitted because it is unnecessary for tuple identification.

-Refer to Section 12.4.3 for further details on this behavior.
+Refer to Section 12.4.3 for more details.

 Figure 12.16.
 State of the ReorderBuffer after T5.

-T6: DELETE statement executed on tbl_b by txid 840
+T6: DELETE on tbl_b by txid 840

 Figure 12.17.
 State of the ReorderBuffer after T6.